 - Launched OneGSMA, our employee-led forum; a platform to share experiences and ideas on how to promote and celebrate diversity and inclusion at the GSMA

 Pledges and partnerships

 - EQUALS Global Partnership for Digital Gender Equality

-- Partner with Brokerage, a social mobility charity to target underrepresented groups for annual internships
+- partner with social mobility charities to target underrepresented groups for annual internships

 The GSMA will commit and sign up to the following: